Apollo to pay more on Presidio amid reputational, credit questions

-NEW YORK (Reuters) - (This story filed on January 22, 2015 has been refiled to clarify proposed creditor terms of the Caesars bankruptcy and related quotation)

-The term debt financing backing Apollo Global Management LLC’s [APOLO.UL] buyout of information technology services provider Presidio Inc is facing pushback from loan investors wary of an unpopular sponsor, the deal’s high leverage and issues related to the credit itself.
+NEW YORK, Jan 22 (Reuters) - The term debt financing backing Apollo Global Management LLC’s buyout of information technology services provider Presidio Inc is facing pushback from loan investors wary of an unpopular sponsor, the deal’s high leverage and issues related to the credit itself.

 The $650 million term debt facility has been struggling to attract enough buyers since the deal was launched in early January, people familiar with the planned borrowing said.